nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * `ListHabitCommand` - Lists out all the Habits set under a Goal.
 * `HelpCommand` - Prints out message indicating all the available Commands

-The respective `runCommand` functions of the returned command object is then executed.
+The respective `runCommand` methods of the returned command object is then executed.
 In the sections below we will be providing implementation details for each of the commands.

 ### 3.5.
 Goal Component

-The `GoalList` component is the component that holds and manipulates the list of all the Goals set by the user.
+The `GoalList` component is the component that contains and modifies the list of all the Goals set by the user.
-All `runCommands` of all of the `Command` objects directly access the `GoalList` component to retrieve and change
-the user's data.
+The `runCommand` method of all of the `Command` objects directly access the `GoalList` component to retrieve and modify the user's data.

 ### 3.6.
 Storage Component

-The `Storage` class allows data to be read from and saved to a storage file.
+The `Storage` class allows data to be read and written to a storage file.
 The class diagram shows the interactions between the different classes.

 ![Storage Class Diagram](Diagram%20Images/Design%20Diagram%20Images/StorageClassDiagram.png)